pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 and featured to begin to use.
 That seems like a long time.
 I am a slow but thorough learner.
 And I mostly only had late evenings.

-The bitmapped vector trie uses word-sized indeces and is therefore `O(log 32)` access and `O(log 64)` on 32 bit and 64 bit architectures respectively.
+The bitmapped vector trie uses word-sized indeces and is therefore `O(log_WORDBITS n)` access.
 It includes a last-access path cache which can speed up lookups on spatially dense indexed entries.

 My goal for this project was to make the code performant, using parallelism where possible.
 The more performant the individual components were, the more the inherent bottlenecks in